-Text: Nina Baym et al., The Norton Anthology of American Literature, 8th ed.
-(Shorter Edition.
-Vol. 1).
+Text: Nina Baym et al., The Norton Anthology of American Literature, Shorter 8th ed.
+(2 vols.)

-There will be two-in-class examinations (May 24 and June 7), and a final examination.
+There will be three-in-class examinations (September 19, October 15, November 7), and a final examination.
 Attendance and class participation are expected.
 After your third unexcused absence, I will start deducting from your final grade.